suncoast-devs/handbook/assignments/first-bank-of-suncoast.md

 - Practice data structures.
 - Practice working with user data.
 - Practice with LINQ.
-- Practice with OOP concepts.
+- Practice with Object Oriented concepts such as classes and methods.
 - Practice working with files.

 ## Requirements